 Living in Malta

-You might be asking yourself, when should I go to Malta?
+When should I go to Malta?

 How long should I stay?

-Will I find students of my same age?
+Will I find students of my age?